-Normally, you would use something like Gyprock for this job.
-But since our house is mobile we weren’t sure if this is the right method for us since the gaps might crack again.
+Normally, we would use something like Gyprock for the job but since our house is mobile we thought that the gaps might crack once we move it.
 So we tried a different method.

-Instead of Gyprock we used a tape to tape up the gaps between the sheets and then filled everything with gapfill.
-We used gapfill because it’s more elastic than Gyprock.
-At the end of the day, however, it might crack just as well as Gyprock.
-But, oh well….
+Instead of Gyprock, we used tape to close the gaps between the sheets and then filled everything with gap-fill.
+We used gap-fill because it’s more elastic than Gyprock.
+It might still crack when we move the house but, oh well…

 Step four: Painting the walls